UCSFMemoryAndAging/macpie/docs/cli.rst

 .. option:: -i <STRING>, --id-col=<STRING>

    ``Default=InstrID``.
 ID column header.
 The column header of the primary ID column.
-   In general, this column contains the primary key/index (unique identifiers) of the data object.
+   In general, this column contains the primary key/index (unique identifiers) of the dataset.
    In a research data management system, this is typically the ID of a specific data form or assessment.

 .. option:: -d <STRING>, --date-col=<STRING>